Hamster Care: Species Overview

 Three Most Common Types of Hamsters

 - Syrian hamsters: these are the most common type of pets.
-The Syrian hamster should be housed one to a cage, or they will fight.
+Hamster Care.
+The Syrian hamster should be housed as one to a cage, or they will fight.
 They are tame and easy to handle.

 - Dwarf hamsters: these hamsters are social and can house with others of the same species.
+Hamster Care.
 Be sure to introduce the pair at a young age.
 These hamsters are fast and agile.

 - Chinese hamsters: these hamsters are similar in size to a dwarf hamster.
-They sometimes get along with other Chinese hamsters, but not always.
+Hamster Care.
+Chinese hamsters sometimes get along with other Chinese hamsters, but not always.
 They are friendly, quick, and agile.

 - Use caution when handling pets and remember they may bite or scratch (especially when stressed).